momacs/pram/README.md

       nc 0.2
 ```

-This pseudo-code is based on a notation we have been working on to help to expose the internal workings of a model without resorting to often unnecessarily verbose Python source code.
+This pseudo-code is based on a Python-like notation we have been working on to help to expose the internal workings of a model without resorting to often unnecessarily verbose Python source code.

 ## Ordinary Differential Equations

 ### Mass Space

-`pram` supports simulating systems of odrinary differential equations (ODEs) operating on one of three spaces.
-The first one uses systems of ODEs as mass conversion operators.
-For example, the image below shows the conversion of mass for two substances, A and B, described by the exponential decay equation (i.e., $dN/dt = -\lambda N$).
-The decay constants for the two substances are $\lambda_A = 1$ and $\lambda_B = 0.05$.
+`pram` supports simulating systems of odrinary differential equations (ODEs) operating on three types of spaces.
+First, systems of ODEs can be used as mass conversion operators.
+For example, the image below shows the conversion of mass for two substances, A and B, described by the exponential decay equation (i.e., _dN/dt = -&lambda;N_).
+The decay constants for the two substances are &lambda;<sub>A</sub> = 1_ and _&lambda;<sub>B</sub> = 0.05_.

 ![Exponential decay of two substances](media/sim-odes/decay.png)